-A settlement agreement may be set aside in the same way that a contract may be set aside.
+A settlement agreement may be set aside under the same circumstances that a contract may be set aside.
 These include:

-- that the contract has not been properly formed; and - that there has been a vice de consentment undermining a party's consent to the contract (eg, error, fraud, misrepresentation or undue influence).
+- that the contract has not been properly formed: and/or - that there has been a vice de consentment undermining a party's consent to the contract (eg, error, fraud, misrepresentation or undue influence).